Eliciting Risk Aversion with Inverse Reinforcement Learning via Interactive Questioning: Discussion on potential future works

 It is possible to consider $h$ unknown and integrate the estimation of $h$ as a part of the IRL.
 It would be interesting to study the identifiability and the convergence of posterior distributions under this setting.
+However, formulating a non-parametric Bayesian framework is challenging because it requires working with non-trivial probability measures on $\cP([0,1])$.